SpotIt-Game/Back-End/README.md

 Before running and compiling, make sure you have the following programs installed on your linux system:

 1. **Node.js:**
-   - Install Node.js using the terminal:
+   - Install `nodejs` using the terminal:
      ```bash
      sudo apt install nodejs
      ```